Thank you to all who attended our 2017 Legislative Wrap Up on July 26th and made the event a success!

 2017 LEGISLATIVE AGENDA

-3. Our state invested millions in new voting equipment in 2016 but put no systems in place to assess their performance, or make sure there is no tampering with the system.
+Our state invested millions of dollars in new voting equipment in 2016, but put no systems in place to assess their performance or make sure there is no tampering with the system.
 Common Cause supports legislation mandating post-election audits.
 Such systems are used to catch human errors as well as actions by those who may seek to hack our elections.